 Every year, Camp Tournesol organizes an out-of-the-ordinary, overnight experience for your child.
 Campers get to experience the culture and breathtaking landscape of different regions of Québec.

 The goal of each of these adventures is to place your child in a situation to use their French and expose them to French culture in a fun environment.
-These are not typical group tours but they are developed with the flavour of a family trip.
-The trips are supervised by experienced teachers and Camp Tournesol counsellors with a maximum of a 1 to 6 counsellor-to-camper ratio.
+These are not typical group tours but they are developed with the flavor of a family trip.
+The trips are supervised by experienced teachers and Camp Tournesol counselors with a maximum of a 1 to 6 counselor-to-camper ratio.
 They are built to help your child develop a sense of independence and confidence in their French language skills.